-1. Mesmerise the kids at Puy du Fou theme park
+1. Spend the day at Puy du Fou theme park

 One of the best things to do in Vendée with kids is a visit to Puy Du Fou Theme Park.
 This isn’t your average theme park – there isn’t a single ride!
 Puy du Fou is famous for its incredible historical shows featuring gladiators, Vikings, musketeers and more – all performed in epic outdoor arenas with stunts, fire effects, fight scenes and even animals.
-The storytelling is superb and we were absolutely blown away by the quality of the sets and the shows – which had us mesmerised the entire day!
-It was like being on a movie set!
+We were absolutely blown away by the quality of the sets and the shows – it was like being on a movie set!
 You absolutely can’t visit Vendée without spending a day there – check out my Puy du Fou Family Guide for all the details.

 2. Ride the canals at Marais Poitevin

 Known as France’s “Green Venice”, the Marais Poitevin is a peaceful and scenic network of canals that’s perfect for a calm family day out.
 You can hire a boat and paddle gently through the shaded waterways.
-So, if you’d like to have a relaxing afternoon on the water, or if you prefer a calmer more nature based style of holiday, this is a lovely place to explore with the kids.
-Book a ride with a guide and they might even light the water on fire (safely!) to demonstrate the natural gases – which is bound to be a hit with the kids!
+Alternatively, book a ride with a guide and they might even light the water on fire (safely!) to demonstrate the natural gases – which is bound to be a hit with the kids!
+You can also hire bikes to explore on land.

 3. Let off steam at Le Grand Défi Adventure Park

 Le Grand Défi Adventure Park is, without a doubt, one of the best places to visit with kids in Vendée – with loads of things on offer.
 Set in a forest, this outdoor adventure park has a treetop obstacle courses for all ages, paintball, pony rides, an aqua park on the lake, laser tag and more!
-The high ropes course has more than 40 course options at different levels, zip-lines across the lake and through the woods and all sorts of challenges to keep the kids busy.
-Everything is well organised and clearly colour-coded by difficulty, so it’s great even for nervous climbers.
+The high ropes course has more than 40 course options at different levels, zip-lines across the lake and all sorts of challenges to keep the kids busy.
 We visited twice during our stay, once for the aqua park and once for the high ropes, and Finn and Lola absolutely loved every second!
-For all the details check out my guide and review for Le Grand Défi.
-(Coming soon!)

 4. Follow the clues at Château des Aventuriers